-Separately, after the "Report on New Insurance Products, Services and Solicitation Rules" was issued by the Financial System Council, an advisory body to the FSA, in June 2013, revisions to the IB Law were approved by the national legislature on May 23, 2014.
+Revisions to the IB Law were approved by the national legislature on May 23, 2014.
 The revisions incorporate obligations relating to sales of insurance products such as understanding customer's intention and provision of relevant information to customers, as well as agencies' obligation to develop their own controls framework including non-exclusive agencies' obligation to recommend a product based on a comparison with similar products.
-Along with revisions of the regulations necessary to enforce these new requirements, the revised law comes into effect on May 29, 2016.
+The revised law came into effect on May 29, 2016.

-Investment trust management companies in Japan, including Manulife Investments Japan Limited, are governed by the Financial Instruments and Exchange Act (Japan), Investment Trust and Investment Corporation Act (Japan), and the regulations issued thereunder (the "FIEA" and "ITICA" respectively).
+Investment trust management companies in Japan, including Manulife Asset Management (Japan) Limited, are governed by the Financial Instruments and Exchange Act (Japan), Investment Trust and Investment Corporation Act

+(Japan), and the regulations issued thereunder (the "FIEA" and "ITICA" respectively).
 The FIEA and ITICA set out a comprehensive regulatory regime for Japanese asset management companies, including investment trust management companies.
 The administration and application of the FIEA and ITICA are supervised by the FSA.
 The FIEA and ITICA provide for certain rules with respect to the registration of asset management companies, filing of public offering investment trusts, and other matters.